iq-motion-control/iq-module-communication-doc/docs/control_center_docs/speed_module_getting_started.rst

 * **Direction**: this parameter is available through the General tab, and defines the direction that your module takes to be positive, either clockwise or counter-clockwise.
 You can also configure either 2D or 3D configuration to allow for mapping negative throttle commands.
   For more on the *Direction* parameter and throttle mapping, see :ref:`throttle_direction`
 * **FC 2D/3D Mode**: This parameter is available through the General tab, and defines how ESC commands will be mapped to a throttle.
-To learn more see :ref:`throttle_mapping`.
+To learn more see :ref:`throttle_mapping`
 * **Communication**: This parameter is available through the General tab, and defines the communication protocol expected by your module as sent by the flight controller.
 This parameter can be Standard PWM, OneShot protocols, MultiShot, or DShot protocols.
 Please note that if you are controlling your module with :ref:`DroneCAN <dronecan_protocol>` or :ref:`IQUART <uart_messaging>`, this parameter **does not** apply.
 To learn more see :ref:`throttle_sources`